 For Tom, the pain was particularly bad in his left knee, while Colleen had both hand and knee pain.
 “When you’re in pain, you’re tired all the time.
 It has a negative effect on your day,” says Tom, 60, who works as a sales rep. His sister had a knee replaced, so he assumed he would as well someday.

 Colleen, 61, was diagnosed with osteoarthritis (OA) first, through X-rays ordered by their family doctor.
 Tom went through the same process himself a year ago.
 As a result, his chiropractor, Dr. Anjelica Mazzella at Back2Health Rehabilitation Centre in Sudbury, referred him to Good Life with osteoArthritis in Denmark (GLA:D) Canada, a program she teaches locally that was first developed in Denmark.
 After reading the course information, Colleen also decided to join the program.

 The couple found themselves stretching regularly and working muscles they didn’t know they had.
 Within weeks, the pain associated with their OA almost entirely went away.
 Now they’re exercising independently — Tom uses the elliptical and weights and performs stretches; Colleen sometimes joins him but also does Pilates and yoga classes.
 While they exercised before, the GLA:D program had them adding in more cardiovascular exercise, plus doing it more often.

 It has to be the right exercise: controlled movements that build strength and range of motion.
-A combination of activities, such as swimming, cardio gym machines, weight bearing exercises and low-impact aerobics can be effective.
+A combination of activities, such as swimming, cardio gym machines, weight-bearing exercises and low-impact aerobics can be effective.
 For those whose range of motion is limited, yoga and Pilates can be helpful, along with further support from chiropractic, massage therapy and physiotherapy.

 Latterly, Tom and Colleen took up curling.
 That meant kneeling on the ice and bending over to sweep, actions they would have found excruciating a year earlier.
 But after GLAD, Tom looked forward to the challenge.
 They’re aging well with the right care and exercise.